sposusu/lyricDisplay/README.md

 # [lyricDisplay](https://lynda0214.github.io/lyricDisplay/)

-_This project is for the lyrics display in performance of the [Muscial Club in National Taiwan University](https://www.facebook.com/ntumusical/)_
+_This project is for the lyrics display in performance of the [Musical Club in National Taiwan University](https://www.facebook.com/ntumusical/)_

 <br>